CJTAYL/ab_testing/README.md

 ![image](https://github.com/CJTAYL/ab_testing/assets/64110892/4b13aa60-e08f-41af-a6bd-b2cbfad69883)

 The histogram provides some evidence that the distributions are approximately normal.
 To gain a better understanding of the data and ensure that the assumption is met, the Wilks-Shapiro test was conducted.
-The hypothesis for the test are:
+The hypotheses for the test are:

 $H_0$: The sample data are drawn from a normal distribution.